p0yo7/p0yo7/README.md

 - 🌍 I’m from Mexico.
 - 👨‍💻 Backend developer with a focus on cybersecurity.
-- 💼 Currently working at NSG and Vortem.
+- 💼 Currently working at Vortem.
 - 📚 Learning about cybersecurity, and kernels.

 ## 🛠️ Technologies and Tools